-The leak is booked in and prioritized based on a number of factors.
-These factors include the amount of water being lost and if it's affecting customers' water supply.
-We try and get the big leaks get sorted first!
+We book in and prioritise leaks by the amount of water being lost and if it's affecting customers' water supply.
+We try to get the big leaks sorted first.

 Planning the repair

-We look at the scale of the work and if the leak or burst is large, how we best manage the impact on customers at home, businesses and people commuting to work.
-We may also have to re-zone our network, which basically means working out a way to bring water in from another part of our pipe network or use our water tankers to pump water into the area while we make the repair.
+We look at the scale of the work, if the leak is complex we consider how to best manage the impact on customers at home, businesses or people commuting to work.
+We will also look to see if we need to put additional measures in place to keep taps flowing.

 Leaks?
 We're on it!